ChocolateFudgeCake1/VirusPrank/README.md

 This program is comletely harmless.
 All it does is generate a random set of numbers making it *look* like there is a virus, but there really isn't.

+### Chrome.Ink

+This shortcut looks like Google Chrome, but when clicked on shutdown a windows machine.